Taking quantisation seriously: a farewell to waves: The Kapitza-Dirac effect

 This phenomenon, proposed in 1933~\cite{1933PCPS...29..297K} and later confirmed~\cite{1986PhRvL..56..827G,2001Natur.413..142F}, is where an electromagnetic standing wave acts as a diffraction grating for charged (or polarisable) particles.
 Ostensibly this represents a symmetry between light and matter, which is a reflection of the particle-wave duality.
-However, the KDE has a particle diffracted by a wave, whereas conventional diffraction has a wave diffracted by a classical barrier.
-This troubling asymmetry can be reinforced if we ask where the waviness required for electron diffraction comes from in the KDE?
-One recourse could be abandoning a wave-particle duality in favour of a simultaneous particle and wave nature.
-Accepting this does not let us escape unscathed: how does an electromagnetic standing wave act as a barrier to electron wave propagation?
+However, the KDE has a wave-particle object diffracted by a wave, whereas conventional diffraction has a wave diffracted by a classical barrier.
+This seems decidedly non-dual.
+The standard explanation is we are discussing a phase grating, i.e. spatially varying phase differences are applied to the matter wave by the standing light wave due to the electromagnetic coupling of the particles~\cite{Batelaan_2000}.
+We can immediately see that this is not actually explained by waves, both wave and particle properties are needed (unlike conventional optical diffraction).

-Fortunately, we need not tie ourselves in such philosophical knots.
 The presence of diffraction maxima in the KDE can be fully explained in terms of incident particles absorbing discrete light quanta of fixed energy~\cite{Batelaan_2000}.
 In particular, the particle (travelling initially in the $x$-direction) absorbs a photon with $y$-direction momentum $p_y = \hbar k$ ($k$ is the laser wavenumber) and subsequently emits a photon at $p_y = -\hbar k$ via stimulated emission from the reflected laser beam.
 Thus, the incident particle incurs a momentum change of $2\hbar k$.
-Since this can happen multiple times as the particle crosses the interaction region, we would expect a momentum spectra $p_y$ for the out-going particles to be given in terms of $2 n \hbar k$ where $n$ is an integer.
-The intensity peaks of the far-field diffraction pattern are found at quantised angles corresponding to
+Since this can happen multiple times as the particle crosses the interaction region, we would expect a momentum spectrum for the out-going particles to be given in terms of $2 n \hbar k$, where $n$ is an integer.
+The intensity peaks are indeed found to correspond to these values.